Juanestban/cli-frontend/README.md

 this idea is for install all package required for develop if we need use only React or Nextjs, if we need any cleanners and we want to use with typescript implemented

-### command
+### Getting starter

-this command initializer the cli for install the project fastly
+for unitializer the project start with next command:

 ```
-npm install -g cli-frontend
+npx cli-frontend
 ```

 #### Authors